Table of Contents

 - explosive strength: perform isometric contractions where you generate force as quickly as possible to near 100% of your MVC

 The average individual will likely never need to incorporate prolonged isometric contractions.

 What the research suggests

-In a 2017 SR/MA including 15 studies, both faster and slower concentric phases yielded similar strength results; however, there was a trend towards better results with a faster concentric phase when working at 60-79% 1RM.(Davies, 2017) In a 2020 SR/MA of 54 studies, resistance training with a fast bar speed (at <60% 1RM loads) or with the concentric portion of the rep performed as fast as possible yielded greater improvements in rate of force development than intentionally slower bar speeds.(Blazevich, 2020)
+- In a 2017 SR/MA including 15 studies, both faster and slower concentric phases yielded similar strength results; however, there was a trend towards better results with a faster concentric phase when working at 60-79% of one’s 1RM.(Davies, 2017)

-- With 50% of our 1RM we can easily perform either 1 or 5 second eccentric and concentric phases.
+- With 50% of your 1RM you can easily perform either 1 or 5 second eccentric and concentric phases.

-- With 90% of our 1RM it is much more difficult to perform very slow reps as our muscles will fatigue too quickly.
-On the other hand, we also cannot perform very fast reps since it takes longer to generate the required force required; recall the force-velocity curve from Lesson 1.
+- With 90% of your 1RM it is much more difficult to perform very slow reps as your muscles will fatigue too quickly.
+On the other hand, you also cannot perform very fast reps since it takes longer to generate the required force; recall the force-velocity curve from Lesson 1.

 Several studies in the other reviews listed above did use heavier loads and then compared a controlled concentric phase (ie, a 3 second concentric) with an as-fast-as-possible concentric phase, even if this was not that much faster than the controlled concentric phase.

 - A 2019 review of studies with elderly participants found that resistance training with the concentric portion of reps performed as fast as possible yielded the greatest benefits for force and power production.(Orssatto, 2019)